Trajanson/Cryptocoin-Mixer/README.md

 ## Use Case

-In its most extreme depiction, the lack of account privacy in some cryptocurrencies could be undermining to potential high-profile adopters who are otherwise deterred from using the currencies.
-Less conspicuous users similarly would like to maintain anonymity from antagonists and privacy in their personal transactions.
+The lack of account privacy in some cryptocurrencies could be undermining to potential adopters who are deterred from using the currencies.
+Users similarly would like to maintain anonymity from antagonists and privacy in their personal transactions.
 These concerns are remedied by the use of a properly functioning Cryptocoin Mixer.

 To use a Mixer, users submit their coins into the black-box process of the Mixer and have their coins arrive untraceably into a number of uncompromised accounts (preferably more than one) identified by the user.
-This Cryptocin Mixer is one such implementation of the black-box.
+This Cryptocin Mixer is one such implementation of the black-box process.

 ## Strategy